 Of all his racing memories, O'Brien says that the 1968 Daytona 200 was one that stands out.
 That year, facing the onslaught of both British and Japanese factory racing teams, the Harley-Davidson squad breathed new life into the old KR design and came out and dominated Bike Week.

-"That first lap, when the top six Harley’s came around the banking with a big lead on the rest of the field, that image will always be with me," O'Brien fondly recalls.
+"That first lap, when the top six Harley’s came around the banking with a big lead on the rest of the field, that image will always be with me," O'Brien fondly recalled.
 "Cal (Rayborn) went on to win that race by a lap and a half and was the first to average over 100 mph for the race."

 Dick wasn’t the only one from the O'Brien clan to make a mark in racing.
 His brother, Jess, helped form the Battle of the Twins racing class and his daughter, Patty, was a co-founder of the WERA road racing organization.